 Pharmaceutical companies claimed that cocaine provided energy too, and began adding the substance to medications for ill patients.

 In the 1900s, researchers uncovered a damning discovery – cocaine was highly addictive.
 Once the government deemed cocaine illegal, people sold it on the black market under the street names: blow, snow, powder, and coke.

 Drug dealers add fillers such as baking soda and other substances to cocaine and cook it into a rock formation.
 This is called crack cocaine or crack rock.

 As a Schedule II controlled substance, cocaine is extremely addictive and hard to quit cold turkey.

 It’s common for people with cocaine addiction to relapse after quitting – so don’t be discouraged if this has happened to you.
 According to the National Institute on Drug Abuse, drugs change how your brain works, making addiction and subsequent relapse more likely.

-Fortunately, the experts at Zinnia Healing can help.
+Fortunately, the experts at Zinnia Health can help.